20tab/UnrealEnginePython/tutorials/YourFirstAutomatedPipeline.md

-Your First Automated Pipeline with UnrealEnginePython =
+Your First Automated Pipeline with UnrealEnginePython (WORK IN PROGRESS) =

 In this tutorial i will try to show you how to build a python script that can generate